Ganesh030106/AI-Medical-Diagnosis/README.md

 # AI-Medical-Diagnosis

-Internship project for Edunet Foundation — a small collection of machine learning notebooks, trained models, and a simple application for exploring automated medical-diagnosis predictions.
+Internship project for Edunet Foundation — a small collection of machine learning notebooks,trained models, and a simple application for exploring automated medical-diagnosis predictions.

 This repository focuses on predicting/identifying several conditions using classic ML models:
 - Diabetes